 Likelihood Components

-The model includes likelihood components for trawl survey relative abundance, fishery and survey size composition, survey age composition, survey mean size at age, recruitment, parameter deviations, and “softbounds” (equivalent to an extremely weak prior distribution used to keep parameters from hitting bounds), initial (equilibrium) catch, and survey mean size at age.
+The model includes likelihood components for trawl survey relative abundance, fishery and survey size composition, survey age composition, survey mean size-at-age, recruitment, parameter deviations, and “softbounds” (equivalent to an extremely weak prior distribution used to keep parameters from hitting bounds), initial (equilibrium) catch, and survey mean size-at-age.

 For model 19.1a there were no parameters near bounds and the likelihoods appear well defined with the gradient of the objective function at less than 1e-5.
 Model 19.1a was examined by “jittering” starting parameters by a factor of 0.05 over 50 runs to evaluate if models had converged to local minima.